-When trading, whichever is loss or profit, consistent behavior is the key to long-term success.
-After your trade is made, just close the chart and do not open it for about 24 hours.
-This rule will prevent you from “Revenge Trade”.
+When trading, whether you’re making loss or profit, consistent behavior is the key to long-term success.
+After your trade is made, close the chart and do not open it for about 24 hours.
+This rule will prevent you from a “Revenge Trade”.
 What is Revenge Trade?
 Revenge trading happens after a trader suffers a significant loss.
-Instead of looking at the strategy and make sensible decisions around the incident; people jump straight back without making critical thinking.
-Now you can understand that there is a reason why the trade was closed, so there is no benefit to re-enter.
-Which means it is likely that you can make a better trade elsewhere.
+Instead of looking back at the strategy and making sensible decisions around the incident; people jump straight back in without using critical thinking.
 This rule is significant especially when trading Bitcoin with leverage.
-Also remember to find platforms that best suits you, when choosing between BitMEX, Phemex or Deribit read carefully their features and services.
+Also, remember to find platforms that best suit you, when choosing between BitMEX, Phemex or Deribit carefully read about their features and services.

 Weekends are no crypto days

 During weekends price actions in the crypto markets are usually changeable.
 They take place in low volume, which means harder to predict price action.
-Making retail traders at a great disadvantage.
+Putting retail traders at a great disadvantage.

 Friday is always Friday 13th when treading on Forex

-Added volatility in Forex markets is always happing on Fridays.
+Added volatility in Forex markets always occurs on Fridays.
 This is because professional traders take profit and close positions in order to skip working on weekends.
-When get stopped out at the Sunday open if news moves price against you.

 Have a trading schedule

-The crypto market is working 24/7 all year round.
+The crypto market works 24/7 all year round.
 So, it means it would be impossible for a single person to follow the market trends.
 This rule seems quite simple but lots of people tend to take trading as a hobby.
 Instead, you should consider trading as a job.

 Do not get attached to your assets

-If you are trading and getting attached to your investment or asset, this will compromise the chances of your decision making.
+If you are trading and getting attached to your investment or asset, this will compromise your decision making.
 Traders must detach from emotions while trading and gain profit when everyone is losing money.
-Sympathize with some altcoins, teams and even projects often cause the failure of a trader.
+Sympathy for specific altcoins, teams and even projects often cause the failure of a trader.